rkfd/git-funtomation/README.md

 # git-funtomation

-A fun way to automate your git workflow
+A fun way to automate your git workflow as well as an introduction to bash scripts and aliases.